alexchen45/AlexOntology/ADIO_Specification.md

 #### Codec

-A list of formats used for encoding image captured by cameras.
+Formats used for encoding image captured by cameras.

 | Property Name           | Expected Type                                             | Description                                                                                                                 |
 | ----------------------- | --------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- |